 |Download this layer|

 MassGIS' Level 3 Assessors’ Parcel Mapping data set, containing property (land lot) boundaries and database information from each community's assessor, was developed through a competitive procurement funded by MassGIS.
 Each community in the Commonwealth was bid on by one or more vendors and the unit of work awarded was a city or town.
 The specification for this work was Level 3 of the MassGIS Digital Parcel Standard.
-By April 25, 2013, standardization of assessor parcel mapping for 321 of Massachusetts' 351 cities and towns has been completed (however, data for Boston is not part of this project and will be processed separately).
-MassGIS is continuing the project with the objective of completing statewide standardized parcel mapping by the end of June 2013.
+As of October 30, 2013, standardization of assessor parcel mapping for 350 of Massachusetts' 351 cities and towns has been completed (however, data for Boston is not part of this project and will be processed separately).
+MassGIS is continuing the project with the objective of providing updated parcel data.

 Digital Parcel Standard, Level 3